Verification

 Claims are tracked in a canonical inventory with ownership, review date, and next review target.
 This keeps visible messaging and machine-readable metadata synchronized over time.

-Standard review cadence for core commercial claims is 30 days, with immediate review triggered when product scope, availability, or verification status changes.
+The standard review cadence for core commercial claims is 30 days, with immediate review triggered whenever product scope, availability, or verification status changes.

 This discipline reduces drift between what Evidentity publishes, what Evidentity can support, and what AI systems may infer from the public surface.